vmsaif/reversibleLearning/Architecture.md

 ## Application
 <p> Is the place which is used to launch the application.<br>
 This package includes:<br>
-1. MainActivity:
+1. MainActivity: <br>
-    * For now just shows the initial interface when the app launches, with the applications name on top.
+    * For now just shows the initial interface when the app launches, with the applications name on top.<br>
 </p>

 ## Presentation Tier